abir2afridi/CodeMastery/README.md

 CodeMastery is a comprehensive web development learning platform designed to take absolute beginners from zero to professional-level mastery in HTML, CSS, and JavaScript.
 Built with the philosophy that quality and depth matter more than speed, every concept is explained thoroughly with real-world analogies, hands-on practice, and immediate feedback.

 ## 🌟 Key Features
-- **Interactive 4-Panel Compiler**: Live code editing with HTML, CSS, JavaScript panels and real-time preview
+- **Interactive 4-Panel Compiler**: Live code editing with HTML, CSS, JavaScript, and Python panels and real-time preview
-- **Comprehensive Curriculum**: 175+ chapters covering everything from basics to advanced concepts
+- **Comprehensive Curriculum**: 255+ chapters covering everything from basics to advanced concepts
 - **Progress Tracking**: XP system, streaks, achievements, and detailed progress analytics
 - **Certificate Generation**: Beautiful certificates upon track completion
 - **Project-Based Learning**: Real-world projects at every skill level